Ask Your Beadmeister

 A. Yes.
 You are welcome but you should know that you won't be one of us until your family has been here 200 years or four generations.
 Unless you are French Canadian.
 If so, you get grandpèred in.
 Your grandfather moved here when the granite quarries went on strike in the 20's.
 Maple syrup?
 The casual Vermonter can identify at least four grades.
 In the spring we say things like, "Heard the peepers" and we know sugarin's over.
 We speak our own language when you aren't around.
 Like the Cajuns in Looziana.
 It's Verbonics.
 Don't even try to understand it.
 It's in the pauses.
 I once exposed a girlfriend from out of state to it and her first words when we were alone were, "I hate you."
 Vermont is now Berkeley meets the "The Beverly Hillbillies."

-Q: Kari from Barnet writes, "Why did UPS charge so much to ship my package to me?
+Q: Brynn from Barnet writes, "Why did UPS charge so much to ship my package to me?
 I'm only 40 miles away."

-A. Still the Boonies, Kari.
-UPS charges more to my house than to Miami and my house is only a three-minute drive away.
+A. The Boonies, Brynn, you are in the boonies.
+UPS charges more to my house than to Miami and my house is only a ten minute drive away.

 Q: I can't seem to get my beads organized no matter what I do.
 Is there some tool or device to help me get organized?

-Q: How have you survived the great recession when on the face of it, a bead company should be the first to go, especially you?
+Q: How have you survived the great recession and beyond when on the face of it, a bead company should be the first to go, especially you?
 Who needs beads?

 A: What a great question!
+You do, I do.
 This is my fifth recession in this business.
-I am battle-hardened, though not hardened.
-I've sought stress all my life rather than running from it.
-It's a lifestyle choice, since I was three.
+I'm ready.
 I graduated in the top 85% of my class.
 I shave without a mirror.
-I have triceps.
-As long as there are beads, I AM IMMORTAL.

 Q: I met someone special today and want to know what the "official" stone/gift is for the first day of a relationship that will obviously last forever.

 A. Obvious.
-When you've just met "The One" and want to celebrate your first day with gift-giving the "official" stone/gift is Iron Pyrite.
+When the words going through your head are "Today, I met my soulmate." and want to celebrate the first day of the rest of your life with that special one with gift-giving the "official" stone/gift is Iron Pyrite.
 FeS2.
+Fool's Gold.

 Q: Can anyone purchase from South Pacific at wholesale prices?

 A. Our prices are sort of wholesale prices (yes, sort of) and are available to everyone on our website.
 With the internet, China and now the recession, who knows what is retail or wholesale any more?
-We discourage the locals from stopping by the warehouse for a few items.
+We discourage folks from stopping by the warehouse for two items and two hours of lessons.
 That's what our retail store is for.
+Cool Jewels, Corner of State and Main in downtown Montpelier.

 If we are shipping to Vermont or you visit our showroom we will charge you sales tax if you (and we) don't have your tax number.